Torus bundle Liouville domains are stably Weinstein: The blocking apparatus and proof of Theorem

-In this subsection we define a \textit{blocking apparatus} in $4$ dimensions, which is is a two-fold apparatus installed in a model Weinstein cobordism.
-The design is such that it leads to a smooth proof of Proposition \ref{prop:reduced_mainprop}.
-Briefly, a blocking apparatus will consist of a chimney fold $C\Pi_1$ and an ordinary box hole $\rotreflPi_2$.
-The chimney fold will be installed so that the chimney portion traps the $t$-axis in $[0,t_0] \times r_0\D^2$, and the trapping region of the box hole is lined up to engulf the stove of the chimney fold.
-The construction of the chimney fold is similar to the piecewise-linear box fold defined in \ref{subsection:PL_main_prop}.
-The details of this construction are explained in this subsection, and the proof of its effectiveness towards Proposition \ref{prop:reduced_mainprop} is given in the next subsection.
+A blocking apparatus will consist of a chimney fold $C\Pi_1$ and an ordinary box hole $\rotreflPi_2$.
+The chimney fold will be installed so that the chimney region traps a large portion of the $t$-axis in $[0,t_0] \times r_0\D^2$, and the box hole will be installed behind the chimney fold (in the $s$-sense) so that its trapping region contains the stove of the chimney fold.
+Roughly, the point is that we use the chimney fold to achieve most of the desired trapping behavior, and we use the box hole to swallow all of the unwanted holonomy behavior induced by the stove of the chimney fold.